rydmike/theme_demo/README.md

 Obviously to add handling of additional data types we need to add handling of them to our Hive and SharedPreferences implementations.

-**TODO:** Add the links below!

-We won't go through the implementations here, but you can find the [Hive one here]() the SharedPreferences one here[here](), if you want to study them.
+We won't go through the implementations here, but you can find the [Hive one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_hive.dart) the SharedPreferences one here[here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_prefs.dart), if you want to study them.
 The one for SharedPreferences is quite a bit longer, in order to handle both the occasionally needed nullable types, and the type conversions.

 ## Settings